Undo Blocks

 The underlying database doesn't have the concept of a transaction, so we are essentially simulating it by creating objects that track the changes made by blocks.

-When it executes run, it will apply the changes.
-On a undo, it will revert these changes.
-A undo block (isUndo = true) operation does the opposite.
+, it will revert these changes.
+A undo block (isUndo = true

 case class UTXOBlockOperation(hash: Hash, height: Int, isUndo: Boolean)(implicit blockStore: BlockStore) extends UTXOOperation {